- Home

 Blood and urine tests

-- a complete count of the three types of blood cells: red blood cells, white blood cells and platelets
+- a full blood count to check the levels of red blood cells, white blood cells and platelets

-- tests to check how your kidneys are working
+- tests to check how well your kidneys are working

-- blood chemistry tests to measure certain chemicals – high levels of the enzyme alkaline phosphatase could be a sign that kidney cancer has spread to the bones.
+- blood chemistry tests to measure the levels of certain substances in the blood (e.g. high levels of the enzyme alkaline phosphatase could be a sign that kidney cancer has spread to the bones).

 Podcast: Tests and Cancer